google/gsocguides/pages/mentor/00-what_is_google_summer_of_code.md

 ## A Brief History of Google Summer of Code

 Google Summer of Code began in 2005 as a complex experiment with a simple goal: helping students find work related to their academic pursuits during their school holidays.
 In GSoC's first year, 40 projects and 400 students participated.
-By the conclusion of the twelfth Google Summer of Code in 2017, over 13,000 students have been accepted into the program.
+By the conclusion of the fifteenth Google Summer of Code in 2019, over 15,000 students have been accepted into the program.
 Best of all, most of the organizations participating have reported that the program helped them find new community members and active committers.

 See the appendix for a more extensive history of the program.